Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects: The standard method to calculate nonreciprocal free energy

-Here, $\zeta(x)$ is the Reimann zeta function.
+Here, $\zeta(x)$ is the Riemann zeta function.
 One can find that the nonzero contributions are the terms in even order of the Green's function, or to say, $l+m$ is even.
 Using the result

 thus,

 The field free susceptibility is calculated as

 The field-dependent susceptibility is contributed by values as follows